stackbit-projects/raismrashdan-7e05b/content/pages/blog/finding_a_perfect_fit.md

     *   Ultimately you're trying to get a specific example of the product team being open to hearing from users and then acting on that feedback.

-# 🌲 Some teams are like trees.
+# 🌲 Some teams are like trees

 They take forever to grow up.
 (Im)maturity of an organisation is worth examining.
 Most of the org, not just the Product team.
 A mature, high functioning Product team would go nowhere without an equally effective Development team (or Sales, Communications, etc.).